Moscow: Sports

-Moscow houses other prominent football, ice hockey, and basketball teams.
-Because sports organisations in the Soviet Union were once highly centralized, two of the best Union-level teams represented defence and law-enforcing agencies: the Armed Forces (CSKA) and the Ministry of Internal Affairs (Dinamo).
-There were army and police teams in most major cities.
+Other major football, ice hockey, and basketball teams are based in Moscow.
+Because sports organizations in the Soviet Union were once centralized, two of the best Union-level teams represented defense and law-enforcement agencies: the Armed Forces (CSKA) and the Ministry of Internal Affairs (Dinamo).
+Most major cities had army and police sports teams.
 As a result, Spartak, CSKA, and Dinamo were among the best-funded teams in the USSR.

-The Irina Viner-Usmanova Gymnastics Palace is located in the Luzniki Olympic Complex.
-The building works started in 2017 and the opening ceremony took place on 18 June 2019.
-The investor of the Palace is the billionaire Alisher Usmanov, husband of the former gymnast and gymnastics coach Irina Viner-Usmanova.
-The total surface of the building is 23,500 m^{2}, which include 3 fitness rooms, locker rooms, rooms reserved for referees and coaches, saunas, a canteen, a cafeteria, 2 ball halls, a Medical center, a hall reserved for journalists, and a hotel for athletes.
+The Irina Viner-Usmanova Gymnastics Palace is located in the Luzhniki Olympic Complex.
+Construction of the Palace started in 2017, and the opening ceremony took place on 18 June 2019.
+The Palace was financed by billionaire Alisher Usmanov, husband of the former gymnast and gymnastics coach Irina Viner-Usmanova.
+The total area of the building is 23,500 m2, which includes three fitness rooms, locker rooms, rooms for referees and coaches, saunas, a canteen, a cafeteria, two ball halls, a medical center, a hall for journalists, and a hotel for athletes.

-Because of Moscow's cold local climate, winter sports have a following.
-Many of Moscow's large parks offer marked trails for skiing and frozen ponds for skating.
+Because of Moscow's cold climate, winter sports are popular.
+Many of Moscow's parks offer marked trails for skiing and frozen ponds for skating.